On this page

 EPA has a Risk and Audit Committee (RAC) and internal audit function to meet legislative requirements and support the Chair and CEO to fulfil their obligations under the Financial Management Act 1994.
 The RAC reports directly to the EPA Governing Board.

-RAC members
+RAC members:

-• Mr Rob Hogarth (Independent Chair)
+• Mr Peter Lewinsky (External Chair)

-• Ms Michelle Beveridge
+• Ms Michelle Beveridge (External member)

 • Ms Kay Rundle (Governing Board member)

-Science, Engineering and Health Committee
+Science, Health and Engineering Advisory Committee

 • Margaret Donnan (Governing Board member)

-• Professor Peter Breen
+• Professor Peter Breen (External member)

-• Professor Sandra Kentish
+• Professor Sandra Kentish (External member)

-• Professor Veena Sahajwalla
+• Professor Veena Sahajwalla (External member).

 Executive Remuneration and Succession Committee